All Episodes

 And I feel like people that are out there doing the same things that I am every day deserve praise and support and should be a shining example to women about what you are capable of doing.

-First thing it treated women as all monolithic, all the same.
+First thing, it treated women as all monolithic, all the same.

-When that's every man could tell you there's no such thing.
+Every man could tell you there's no such thing.

 They're all different.

-Just like uh ever every person's different.
+Just like every person's different.

-The second thing they did was define feminism's success in terms of a man's world, had to join male clubs.
+The second thing they did was define feminism's success in terms of a man's world.

 They had to go get men's kinds of jobs.